What Is Alum?

 Alum water treatment is carried out to basically treat polluted waters.
 In this use case scenario, alum acts as a coagulant and is used in the coagulation-flocculation process of polluted water.
 Alum treatment is carried out prior to the sedimentation and filtration process.
 This is done mainly to enhance the ability of a treatment process in the removal of unwanted particles.

-During the coagulation process, destabilization of the charges on the particles occurs.
+During the coagulation process, destabilisation of the charges on the particles occurs.
 Coagulants that have opposite charges to those of the suspended solids are added to the water.
-This is done to neutralize the negative charges on dispersed non-settable solids that include clay and some organic substances.
+This is done to neutralise the negative charges on dispersed non-settable solids, which include clay and some organic substances.

 Al2(SO4)3.18H2O + 6HCO3- → 2Al(OH)3 + 6CO2 +18H2 + 3SO4-2

-After neutralization of the charge, the small-suspended particles stick together.
+After the neutralisation of the charge, the small-suspended particles stick together.

 Uses of Alum

-Some of the common uses of alum are;
+Some of the common uses of alum are given below:

 - Alum is used in the baking and pickling process.